Leadership & Staff

 Sara Strickland, Associate Director of Programs & Operations

-Sara Strickland came to the Center for Neuroscience and Society from the Free Library of Philadelphia, where she managed the One Book, One Philadelphia literacy program.
-Her career has been focused on building capacity for nonprofits through strategic partnerships around development, marketing, and public programming.
-At CNS, Sara works to further the center's mission through coordination of events and educational opportunities for scholars, faculty, and professionals in affiliated fields.
+Ms. Strickland came to the Center for Neuroscience and Society from the Free Library of Philadelphia, where she managed finances and programming strategy for public programming.
+Her career has been focused on building capacity for nonprofits through development and marketing strategy, and using data and new technologies to improve institutional efficacy.

 Anjan Chatterjee, MD, CME Course Director